Involvement Awards

 This award recognizes a registered student organization that is classified as UNIVERSITY-SPONSORED and overall exemplifies UF’s Division of Student Life mission: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
 The organization must demonstrate the positive impact it has made on its members, its host department/university unit, and the UF community through the intentional development and engagement of its activities, service, resources, and events.

-- Successful recruitment and retention of organization members
+- Explain successful recruitment and retention of organization members

-- Contributions to furthering the mission of the University of Florida
+- Showcase contributions to furthering the mission of the University of Florida

 This award recognizes a registered student organization that is classified as GENERAL and overall exemplifies UF’s Division of Student Life mission: The University of Florida Division of Student Life champions meaningful experiences that foster community connection, career design and lifelong wellbeing.
 The organization must demonstrate the positive impact is made on its members and the UF community through the intentional development and engagement of its activities, service, resources, and events.

-- Successful recruitment and retention of organization members
+- Explain successful recruitment and retention of organization members

-- Contributions to furthering the mission of the University of Florida
+- Showcase contributions to furthering the mission of the University of Florida

 This award recognizes the outstanding contributions of a student organization advisor to a student organization.
 Student Engagement will personally invite the student organization’s advisor if they are selected to receive the award.
 The student organization will also be notified before the award ceremony.

-- Commitment to the development of the organization and its member
+- Demonstrate the Advisor's commitment to the development of the organization and its members

-- Accessible to members and has a presence in organization meetings and events
+- Explain how the Advisor is accessible to members and has a presence in organization meetings and events

 - Must serve as an advisor for the organization for at least two years continuously